mixmarvel/mixmarvel.github.io/_posts/2018-12-15-RP-Deposit&Withdrawal-aggregation.md

 subtitle: Technology Expansion
 ---

-The MixMarvel Foundation was informed that in January, 2019, MixMarvel started its aggegated deposit and withdrawal system development.
+The MixMarvel Foundation was informed that in December, 2019, MixMarvel started its aggegated deposit and withdrawal system development.

-In January, 2019, MixMarvel started the technology development of an aggregation of multipule different deposit and withdrawal channels, such as SWFT, and Simplex.
+In December, 2019, MixMarvel started the technology development of an aggregation of multipule different deposit and withdrawal channels, such as SWFT, and Simplex.

 This development have great significance for the technology expansion of MixMarvel, increasing its ability to provide a better solution for blockchain games.